News

 March 17, 2009

 National Housing Conference: NHC partnered with the John D. and Catherine T. MacArthur Foundation to host a symposium entitled “Partners in Innovation: A Dialogue on Federal, State and Local Rental Preservation Solutions,” which brought together experts from across the nation to discuss the vital role that preserving affordable rental homes can play to help address the current housing crisis.
 Learn more about the event and see pictures of attendees and speakers (including the Oregon coalition).
-Don’t miss the audio with remarks by new HUD Secretary Shaun Donovan and USDA Secretary Tom Vilsack.

 March 09, 2009